VanMSM/Machine-Learning-Trading-Bot/README.md

 Analysis:

 * Did this new model perform better or worse than the provided baseline model?

-The Base model performs better than the Logistic Regression Model since it has a higher accuracy score.
+ ANSWER: The Base model performs better than the Logistic Regression Model since it has a higher accuracy score.

 * Did this new model perform better or worse than your tuned trading algorithm?

-The new model performs worse than the base model.
+ ANSWER: The new model performs worse than the base model.

 * What impact resulted from increasing or decreasing the training window?

   ANSWER: Increasing the training window from 3 months to 8 months impacted the accuracy of the algprithm.

 * What impact resulted from increasing or decreasing either or both of the SMA windows?

   ANSWER: Upon increasing the SMA short window from 4 to 50, the macro avg accuracy score dropped from .82 to .31 and the weighted average from .77 to .38

 * Choose the set of parameters that best improved the trading algorithm returns.

   For the SVM Model, it performs better with SMA Windows of 4 and 100 days and training window of 3 months

 <img width="589" alt="Screen Shot 2021-07-11 at 8 29 30 PM" src="https://user-images.githubusercontent.com/80144026/125226948-d7dcd100-e286-11eb-93f4-73d9dcdd8b0d.png">

   For the Logistic Regression, the trading algorithm perfoms better with SMA Windows of 4 and 100 and a longer training window, in this case I used 8 months.

 <img width="589" alt="Screen Shot 2021-07-11 at 8 34 10 PM" src="https://user-images.githubusercontent.com/80144026/125227253-67827f80-e287-11eb-96cf-50bb006f20c8.png">